hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - Round 1: Participants in all group provided the answer independently.

-- Round 2: Group 1 revise their estimates with independent reflection.
-Group 2 were shown the average response of their contacts and then revise their estimates.
+- Round 2: Group 1 revised their estimates with independent reflection.
+Group 2 were shown the average response of their contacts and then revised their estimates.
 Group 3 were also shown the average response by their four contacts.
 They were also shown the usernames and the smoking status of their contacts.

 - Round 3: Same as in Round 2.